Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 • Also in included with the tuition are additional certifications and trainings in:o CPR/AED trainingo Tactical trauma careo Baton trainingo OC “Pepper” Spray trainingo TASER (Electronic Control Device)o Active shooter first responder trainingo National Academy for Professional Driving (NAPD) Tactical Police Drivingo Body worn camera trainingo RADAR and LIDAR trainingAdditional Costs: During the application process students must pay for their state mandated medical clearance and drug screening (about $100.00).
 The state mandated psychological testing is also about $100.00, and the state mandated background check is about $40.00.
 The cost for the psychological is payable to the Academy, but the medical/drug screen and the background check are payable to the facilities performing the service.

-A student is required to pay for the medical/drug screen, the psychological test and background check during the application process.
-Upon receiving a letter of acceptance, a $400.00 non-refundable uniform payment is due to the Academy on Orientation Day.
+A student is required to pay for the medical/drug screen, the psychological test, background check and a type 1 status record, during the application process.
 Credit card payments are accepted and students will be given instructions on how to pay by credit card when they receive their acceptance letter.
 A copy of the confirmed payment will need to be brought to the class facilitator to show proof of payment.
-Although students are permitted to prepay for everything upfront, a student may opt for our installment plan after the psychological and the $400.00 uniform payment has been paid to the Academy.
-The installment plan has no interest rate or fee to participate.
-The plan calls for a payment of $1250.00 to be paid on the first day of the course, a second payment of $1250.00 is due by mid-term exam.
+Although students are permitted to prepay for everything upfront, a student may opt for our installment, which has no interest rate or fee to participate.
+The plan calls for a payment of $1450.00 to be paid on Orientation Day of the course, a second payment of $1450.00 is due by mid-term exam.

 STEP 2 Upon successful completion of the entrance exam, you will be given a registration packet that will include the following documents: 1.
 A-1 form to be completed and signed by applicant; 2.
 Release of Liability and Hold Harmless form to be signed by applicant in front of a notary;3.
 Informed consent form to be signed by applicant; 4.
 Physical Activity Readiness Questionnaire to be completed by applicant; 5.
 Medical Questionnaire to be completed by applicant and reviewed and signed by a licensed physician; 6.
 Medical Clearance form to be completed and signed by a licensed physician; 7.
 L-2 form to be completed and signed by a licensed physician after a complete physical exam and drug screen results; 8.
 L-3 form to be completed and signed by licensed psychologist or psychiatrist after a complete evaluation; 9.
 F.A.S.T. background check records request to be completed by applicant; 10.
-Financial Agreement form to be completed and signed by applicant; 11.
-Letters of Verification to be completed by applicants who are employed by a law enforcement agency and signed by applicant’s agency administrator.
+A Type 1 Status Driver record;

 Note: The Texas Commission on Law Enforcement (TCOLE) requires all Basic Peace Officer Academy Cadets to complete a Personal History Statement.
 Applicants should start completing this after they start the application process with the Academy.
 The Personal History Statement will be due on the first day of class.
 TCOLE Personal History Statement